 What is Faxing, and Is It Secure?

-Faxing is process which scans a document, converts it into a picture file (.TIF), and sends it to another fax machine or desktop application.
+Faxing is a process which scans a document, converts it into a picture file (.TIF), and sends it to another fax machine or desktop application.
 A fax is typically sent through phone lines; a fax machine “calls” another fax machine, and sends the information through.
 Many practices use fax machines, but most are unaware of the glaring vulnerabilities:

 - Anyone with access to phone lines can tap into a phone line and retrieve sensitive information sent through fax, like patient health information